NoobException/MultiplayerWireworld/README.md

 # MultiplayerWireworld
-Repo for Project of multiplayer Wireworld Cellular Automaton
+Third attempt to make MultiplayerWireworld game
+(and hopefully for similar Cellular Automata)